trothr/blog/truth.cowboy/2020/20200617-how-i-met-your-mother.md

 *Seriously.*

-I mean that both ways: Do not date someone you would not seriously consider marrying.
-Also, seriously, do not date someone you would not consider marrying.
+I mean that both ways:
+Do not date someone you would not seriously consider marrying.
+And, seriously, do not date someone you would not consider marrying.

 Above all, do not marry someone who does not know the Lord.
 More than that, don't marry someone who isn't *pursuing* the Lord,